Ultrafast pulse measurement via time-domain single-pixel imaging

-Compared to the minimal $\Delta \tau$ of the pulse train, our laser pulse has a relatively long pulse duration of 80 fs.
-Therefore, we combine 4 DMD columns together as an effective column.
-Due to the fact that TFO replicas are coherent, these 4 copies will coherently add-up so that the $\Delta \tau$ of pulse trains in our THz measurement is 64 fs.
-For the same reason, to avoid the multi-pulse interference between adjacent TFO replicas, we represent each row of Hadamard matrix as the sum of four sub-rows.
+Compared to the minimal $\Delta \tau$ of the pulse train, our laser pulse has a relatively long pulse duration of 80 fs. {Therefore, adjacent replicas will be highly overlapped in time.
+Due to the fact that TFO replicas are mutually coherent, this overlap will lead to multi-pulse interference and the adjacent copies will coherently add up to form a new pulse.
+Thus, we can combine every 4 DMD columns together as effective columns to prepare pulse trains with a $\Delta \tau=64$ fs.} For the same reason, to avoid the multi-pulse interference between adjacent TFO replicas, we represent each row of Hadamard matrix $H$ as the sum of four sub-rows.
 Letting the Nth row be defined as $\{ \}$, we set the sub-rows as $\{$ $b_i=a_i$, for i= 0,1,2,3 mod 4 $\}$.
 For example, the 2nd row of $H_8$ is:

 We break it into a 4 by 8 matrix consisting of 4 sub-rows: